Be a part of the Central Kentucky Youth Orchestras!

 Remember that this is the first impression you will make on those who will evaluate you.
 It is also a good idea to practice in the clothes/shoes you are planning to wear before your audition.

 CKYO is NOT able to provide feedback or comments from auditions.
-Judges are only placing students in an ensemble based on the presentation in the video or live audition and the performance of the audition components.
+Judges are only placing students in an ensemble based on the presentation in the audition presented and the performance of the components.
 The judges listening to your auditions are not aware of your past performance in CKYO, your private teacher, etc. They are assessing your level of proficiency for the orchestra for which you have prepared an audition and must take into account the number of available seats in each section when assigning players to each ensemble.

 We are aware that audition outcomes can be disappointing, but hope you understand that results are based on a brief snapshot of what you present in an audition.
 We encourage you to always work to improve on your instrument and build on your technique and musicianship with each audition opportunity, regardless of the outcome.